zhiwenyou103/SciPrompt/README.md

     bash run_knowledge_filtering.sh
     ```
   - Process one of the three datasets:
-    - uncommont any of the dataset and change paths accordingly
+    - uncomment any of the dataset and change paths accordingly

 - Run using your own dataset:
   - Change paths when running the `run_knowledge_filtering.sh` script, including: